 With a degree in pomology from Cornell University and intensive study of cider making in Somerset and Hereford, England, Ryan has been making and perfecting her cider techniques since the early 1980s.
 The result is an impressive collection of highly drinkable ciders in the traditional style featuring a robust New World flavor profile.

 Hudson Valley Farmhouse Cider produces a line of exceptional farm-based ciders with style and character.
 The cidery is based at two beloved Hudson Valley farms, Breezy Hill Orchard near Rhinebeck and Stone Ridge Orchard near New Paltz, both known for their commitment to ecological growing and the production of highly flavored fruit.
-They recently opened a new tasting room at Stone Ridge, and continue to welcome visitors for U-Pick in the fall.

 HUDSON VALLEY FARMHOUSE CIDER